-How to Get Into Penn/Wharton – Admissions Data & Strategies
+How to Get Into UPenn– Acceptance Rate & Strategies

-The University of Pennsylvania was founded in 1740 as a member of the now-revered Ivy League; yet, it took roughly 250 years for it to become the uber-elite, highly-selective institution that it is today.
-If your parent, grandparent, or older neighbor went to Penn, they faced an entirely different admissions landscape than encountered by applicants in the 2020s.
-For example, in 1980, the acceptance rate at Penn was over 40%; the average SAT score was around a 1240.
-In contrast, the Class of 2023 faced a 7.4% acceptance rate and the mid-50% SAT range was 1460-1550.
-Apples…say hello to oranges.
+The University of Pennsylvania was founded in the 18th Century as a member of the Ivy League; yet, it took roughly 250 years for it to become the uber-elite, highly-selective institution that it is today.
+If your parent, grandparent, or older neighbor went to Penn, they faced an entirely different admissions landscape than that encountered by applicants in the 2020s.
+For example, in 1980, the UPenn acceptance rate was over 40%; the average SAT score was approximately 1240.
+In contrast, current cohorts face a sub-7% acceptance rate and the median SAT score of a contemporary undergrad is above 1,500.

 As hellish as the admissions process is for applicants to the general university, getting into Wharton—the world’s premier business school—involves descending a few additional levels into the inferno.
-The intention of this article is to provide you:
+Given this challenging set of facts on the ground, the intention of this article is to inform you of the following:

-- SAT, GPA, and class rank of accepted Penn applicants
+- SAT, ACT, GPA, and class rank of accepted Penn applicants

 - How Penn admissions officers evaluate applicants

-- A look at the demographics of Penn undergraduates
+- A look at the demographics of UPenn undergraduates

-- The percent of accepted students that attend the university (yield rate)
+- The percentage of accepted students that attend the university (yield rate)